ecmwf-projects/cads-e2e-tests/README.md

   settings:
     # optional request-specific settings
     max_runtime: 60.0  # Maximum time (in seconds) the request is allowed to run
-    randomise: false  # Randomise the request by selecting one value per parameter.
-By default, only requests with no parameters are randomised.
+    randomise: false  # Pick one random value per parameter after intersecting the constraints.
+By default, only empty requests are randomised.

 # Example 2:
 - collection_id: test-adaptor-dummy